tooryx/portbreaker/README.md

 iptables -t nat -A PREROUTING -i eth0 -p tcp -m tcp --dport 1000:2000 --to-ports 9990
 ```

-Warning: You need to change "eth0" with the name of your interface if it's different.
+Note: You need to change "eth0" with the name of your interface if it's different.

 ### nmap files ###

+Finally, breakPort needs a database of fingerprint to simulate and a services
+file to associate a given port to a service.
+Of course, you could use /etc/services, unfortunately this file is not complete enought.

+So, you'll need to use the file provided with nmap.

 FIXME: How to retrieve files from SVN.
 A script to do so ?